Colorado Secretary of State

 The Colorado Secretary of State is an elected office position that handles a variety of filing, registration, and administration duties.
-The Colorado Department of State is responsible for ensuring the integrity of elections, collecting and making accessible important public records, and enhancing the state's commerce.
-Some of the department's notable duties are registering new businesses and trade names in the state, as well as handling amendments, filing fees, and many other business filings.
+The Colorado Department of State is responsible for ensuring the integrity of elections, collecting and making accessible important public records, and enhancing the state’s commerce.
+Some of the department’s notable duties are registering new businesses and trade names in the state, as well as handling amendments, filing fees, a list of commercial registered agents and many other business filings.

 An important function of the Secretary of State is maintaining all of the state’s business records.
 These records encompass all of the new business filings and amendments that follow.
 Colorado does not keep tabs on the membership or managers of the LLCs in its state, as it allows anonymous formation.
 Like all states, however, it does require that your LLC maintain a registered agent and that all of the agent’s information stay up-to-date, so that your organization can be contacted for any important matters.

 Estate Planning As the head of the Colorado Department of State, the Secretary of State oversees the department’s four main divisions:

 Business & Licensing Division

 The business and licensing division handles filing for organizations and corporations with the state of Colorado.
 This also includes filing trade names, registering trademarks, and other financial statements.
 Additionally, this division maintains a state database where business filings are made available for public viewing and issues appropriate certificates to businesses.
 Also, this department is responsible for inspecting the state’s gaming operations, registering all charitable organizations operating in the state, and publishing current administrative rules and regulations for guidance and compliance of state agencies.